dmbee/seglearn/doc/index.rst

 Welcome to seglearn documentation!
 ##################################

 This project is an sklearn extension for machine learning time series or sequences.
 It provides an integrated pipeline for segmentation, feature extraction, feature processing, and a final estimator compatible with sklearn model evaluation and parameter optimization tools.
 Seglearn provides a flexible approach to multivariate time series and contextual data for classification, regression, and forecasting problems.
+Support and examples are provided for learning time series with classical machine learning and deep learning models.

 See the source code repository on github: https://github.com/dmbee/seglearn